rafadc/rafadc.github.com/_posts/2013-08-28-Map-and-reduce-methods-in-ruby.md

 __.reduce / .inject__

-Reduce is similar to map but instead of receiving a function that takes only one parameter it receives a funcion that receives an accumulator and the attibute.
-Instead of returning an array it just returns the accumulator
+Reduce is similar to map but instead of receiving a function that takes only one parameter it receives a function that receives an accumulator and the value.
+Instead of returning an array it just returns the accumulator.
+We can say that this method reduces the array to a single value.

 ![Graphical explanation of reduce](/images/2013-08-28/reduce.png)